 How do I get tested for Coronavirus?

 If you develop symptoms such as fever, cough, and/or difficulty breathing, etc. and have been in close contact with a person known to have COVID-19 or have recently traveled from an area with the ongoing spread of COVID-19, stay home.
-Free testing sites are available at the Pocomoke Health Center on Tuesdays and Thursdays between 9:00 am-3:00 pm and at the West Ocean City Park and Ride on Mondays and Wednesdays between 8:30 am-12:00 pm.
+Free testing is available at the Pocomoke Health Center on Tuesdays and Thursdays between 9:00 am-12:00 pm for Worcester County residents.
 By appointment only.
 Please call 410-632-1100 option 8 to schedule an appointment.
 If symptoms worsen contact your local emergency room.

 If you received a COVID-19 test from the Worcester County Health Department you can get easy, online access to lab results you can understand.
 Simply text MAKO to 66349 or if you don't have a smartphone, go to https://mako.luminatehealth.com to set up your patient portal.
 Worcester County Health Department will continue to call with positive results and start the process of contact tracing.